CLass of 2022

 Dulcemonica Delgadillo is currently the Director of Institutional Research and Planning at North Orange Continuing Education and is the Co-Founder of Sisterhood for Equity Consulting, LLC.
 Dulce currently chairs The California Community Colleges’ Noncredit Regional Research Group and has been appointed to sit on the California Community Colleges State Chancellor’s Office Data Warehouse Advisory group.
 She has over 13 years of diverse research experience in program evaluation, institutional research, strategic planning, and capacity building.
 Prior to her shift to the community college system, she worked in the private sector specifically working at community research consulting firms in Los Angeles.
 Her work focused on collaborating closely in conducting meaningful research and capacity building with foundations, government agencies, nonprofit organizations, and social service departments.
 Her research has focused on adult education, noncredit, student success in community colleges, civic engagement, immigration, homelessness, and workforce development.
 She received her Bachelor’s in Psychology from Occidental College and holds a Master’s in Public Policy from UCLA.
 Dulce also currently sits on the Board of Directors for Whittier’s Women’s & Children’s Crisis Shelter since 2015 and has served as the Treasurer since 2019.

-The daughter of immigrants from Chihuahua, Mexico, Lisanna was born in and shaped by San Jose, California.
-She is also a first-generation graduate of the University of California, Santa Cruz, where she majored in Politics with an emphasis in Political Theory and completed her MBA at the University of the People.
-Currently, Lisanna is the Vice President of Strategic Planning and Development for Latino Education Advancement Foundation, an organization focused on improving outcomes for Latinx students and families in East San Jose by providing support services for college enrollment and persistence.
-Previously, she was the Regional Director for 10,000 Degrees and the Director of Programs at the Hispanic Foundation of Silicon Valley (HFSV).
-Lisanna serves as the Board President for Local Color San Jose and a career coach for Career Launch Academy.
+Lisanna is a first-generation graduate of the University of California, Santa Cruz, where she majored in Politics with an emphasis in Political Theory and completed her MBA at the University of the People.
+Lisanna is the Executive Vice President of Strategy & Advocacy for the Eastside Education Initiative.
+The Eastside Education Initiative’s (EEI) mission is twofold: (1) to advocate for equal funding for East San Jose schools and (2) to provide supplemental educational services to promote a college and career readiness culture.
+Lisanna serves as the Board President for Local Color San Jose, Board Treasurer for Latino Leadership Alliance, and a career coach for Career Launch.
+Academy.
 In early 2021, Lisanna was honored as an Extraordinary Woman of Santa Clara County by the Santa Clara County Commission on the Status of Women for her involvement in educational equity and community advocacy.
-Lisanna is a graduate of the Latino Leadership Academy, Cohort 11.
-In her spare time, she is also an avid hiker, dance choreographer, and photographer.
+She is also an avid hiker, dance choreographer, and photographer in her spare time.

 Office Manager | California State Assembly – Assemblymember Rudy Salas | Central Valley